lonode/royalroad-reader/README.md

 # royalroad-reader
-Simple python script to fetch a story from royalroad.com and convert it to epub ebook format.
+Simple python script to fetch a story/web novel from https://www.royalroad.com and convert it to epub ebook format.

 # Usage